eynaij/image-viewer/README.md

 # image-viewer

-`image-viewer` is an awesome tool for algorithm engineer to check and share data remotely.
+`image-viewer` is an awesome tool to check and share data remotely.

 # Install